Nexus Counselling Services

 • As human beings, our need for connectedness to others is paramount.

-• It is through our connection to others that we are able to change, open up, shift our perspectives of self and others, transform from 'trying' to 'being' and allow us to heal our inner being and, grow to become the who we were meant to be.
+• It is through our connection to others that we are able to change, open up, shift our perspectives of self and others, transform from trying to being, heal our inner being, and grow into who we were meant to be.

-No matter 'why' a you may be seeking supportive therapy, Relational-Cultural Therapy addresses your goals through the development of increased relational competence via changing negative self-images by way of an egalitarian relationship which is built on mutual empowerment and mutual empathy.
+No matter why you may be seeking supportive therapy, Relational-Cultural Therapy addresses your goals through the development of increased relational competence via changing negative self-images by way of an egalitarian relationship built on mutual empowerment and mutual empathy.

 As such, change from a Relational-Cultural Therapy perspective is influenced by the following: